hyprwm/hyprland-wiki/pages/Hypr Ecosystem/hyprlock.md

+---
+weight: 4
+title: hyprlock
+---

 hyprlock is a simple, yet fast, multi-threaded and GPU-accelerated screen lock for hyprland.

-{{< toc >}}

 ## Configuration

 Configuration is done via the config file at `~/.config/hypr/hyprlock.conf`.
 It is not required, but recommended.
 Without it, locking shows the current screen.

 ### General

 Variables in the `general` category: